rosalfred/smarthome_memory/README.md

 Test Query :

 SHOW MEASUREMENTS;
+SELECT * FROM node ORDER BY time DESC LIMIT 3;
 SELECT * FROM node_comm ORDER BY time DESC LIMIT 3;
 SELECT * FROM node_electrical ORDER BY time DESC LIMIT 3;
 SELECT * FROM node_gaz ORDER BY time DESC LIMIT 3;